Adjective10111/Adjective10111/README.md

 ## Hi there 👋

 I'm Mohammadmahdi.
-I'm a junior computer engineer; I've got my bachelor in Computer Engineering from the University of Tehran.
+I'm a junior software engineer; I've got my bachelor in Computer Engineering from the University of Tehran.

 I'm a fast learner, because I love to know and understand.
 I try to always move forward and expand my knowledge and skills.